 There is nothing worse - for the agency and the client - than being stuck in a relationship that clearly isn’t working.
 Things are bound to turn ugly and it will only get harder to work together in a productive way.

-In my experience, there is no reason that agencies should require clients to commit to long term contracts for marketing work.
-That’s why, when I owned my own HubSpot partner agency, we worked with our clients on a month-to-month basis.
-IMPACT is the same way.
+In my experience, there is no reason that agencies should require clients to commit to long term contracts for marketing work — In fact, companies shouldn't be relying on agencies to begin with, but that's a story for another article.

 If you want out, you should be able to get out.
 Period.